 Who is on the Council?

 The Council consists of 19 members - 12 are medical practitioners, 6 are non-medical community members and 1 has legal qualifications.
-Council members are nominated by specialist medical colleges (9), the Health NSW Minister (6), Australian Medical Association (2) and Community Relations Commission (1).
+Council members are nominated by specialist medical colleges (9), the Health NSW Minister (6), Australian Medical Association (2) and Multicultural NSW (1).
 One member is nominated jointly by the Universities of Sydney, NSW and Newcastle.

 How the Council makes decisions